GerritCodeReview/plugins_its-base/src/main/resources/Documentation/config-rulebase-common.md

 ### <a name="action-add-standard-comment">Action: add-standard-comment</a>

-The `add-standard-comment` action adds predefined comments to associated issues for change abandoned, merged, restored, and patch set created events.
+The `add-standard-comment` action adds predefined comments to associated issues for change abandoned, merged, restored, commented and patch set created events.
 For other events, no comment is added to the associated issues.